TylerTemp/SaintsField/README.md

     2. The space gets grow to fit the label when the label gets longer, which is also UI Toolkit's default
     3. If you have a very looooong label, the value field will be shrank out of view.
 This is also how UI Toolkit works.

-2. Even most UI Toolkit fields are fixed label width, there is one that the label width behavior exactly like IMGUI: `PropertyField`.
-This bug has been reported to Unity (Sorry I can't find the link now), but is never fixed.

-    `SaintsField` heavily relies on `PropertyField` to fallback the appearance.
-This is not even fixable at this point.
-If you try to obtain the info by query out the `PropertyField` element, you'll notice that Unity is internally using a script (rather than a uss style) to update its label width.

-    Even without using any custom inspector, if you use your UI Toolkit `PropertyDrawer` with default fields, your inspector label will not aligned, and makes it looks really ridiculous.

-    `SaintsField` now will try to patch it but not guaranteed.
-You can also add a `[UIToolkit]` to apply this fix to non-saints fields.

-3.  `PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
+2.  `PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
 UnityEditor.ProjectBrower.FrameObject...`.
 Clicking will still lead you to active the target object, but I have no idea where this came from.
 Even official's example will have this error if you just add a `PropertyField` to it.
 Clicking on the error message will lead to the `Console` tab's layout got completely messed up.

     This is not fixable.

-4.  `DropdownField` will tread a label's change as a value change...
+3.  `DropdownField` will tread a label's change as a value change...
 I have no idea why this happens and why only `DropdownField`.
 Luckily this change event will give a `newValue=null` so I can work around with it.

-5. Again because the label width issue. `SaintsField`'s label won't take more place if the label gets super long.
+4. Again because the label width issue. `SaintsField`'s label won't take more place if the label gets super long.
 This is different from UI Toolkit.

-6. When leaving an PropertyDrawer to switch to a new target, the old one's `CreatePropertyGUI` will also get called once.
+5. When leaving an PropertyDrawer to switch to a new target, the old one's `CreatePropertyGUI` will also get called once.
 This... makes the nested fallback difficult.
 Currently I use some silly way to work around with it, and you will see the inspector flick one frame at the beginning.

 If you're in Unity 2022.2+ (from which Unity use UI Toolkit as default inspector), `SaintsField` will switch to UI Toolkit by default.
 In this case, if you want to use the IMGUI version, you can go `Window` - `Saints` - `Disable UI Toolkit Support` (See "Add a Macro" section for more information) to disable UI Toolkit.